 Call for Authors of Applications: Sourcebook of Family Theories and Methodologies

-Proposals are being accepted through Jan.
-15, 2019, from potential lead authors interested in contributing application pieces to accompany each chapter of a new Sourcebook of Family Theories and Methodologies publication.
+Proposals are being accepted through Feb.
+15, 2019 (extended from Jan.
+15), from potential lead authors interested in contributing application pieces to accompany each chapter of a new Sourcebook of Family Theories and Methodologies publication.

 Every 10 to 15 years, beginning several decades ago, family scholars have developed a Sourcebook publication that takes stock of emerging theory and methods and summarizes and advances the state of science in the discipline.
 It is one of the foundational resources on theory and methods in the discipline of Family Science.
 The most recent version of the book was published in 2005.